 Request a flu appointment online

-Cover your nose and mouth with tissue when you cough or sneeze.
+Cover your nose and mouth when you cough or sneeze.

 Or cough or sneeze into your upper sleeve, not your hands.

-Clean your hands often with soap and water or alcohol-based hand cleaners, especially after a cough or sneeze.
+Clean your hands and under your nails often with soap and water or alcohol-based hand cleaners, especially after a cough or sneeze.